nearspacelabs/stac-client-python/StacItem.md

 The `geometry` field has subfields `wkb`, `sr`, and `simple`.
 The `wkb` is a [well known binary](https://en.wikipedia.org/wiki/Well-known_text_representation_of_geometry#Well-known_binary) geometry format preferred for it's size. `sr` is the same as in the `bbox`. `simple` can be ignored.

-Below we demonstrate how you can create python `datetime` objects and geometries.
+Below we demonstrate how you can create python `datetime` objects: